kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 effect.

-While many factors contribute to the vehicle directional control, the choice of spring rate and anti-roll bar size will have a big effect on the handling characteristics of the vehicle.
+While many factors contribute to the vehicle directional control, the choice of spring rate and anti-roll bar size will have a big effect on the vehicle handling characteristics.
 The lateral load transfer distribution affects how the change in tire vertical load is distributed between the four corners of the car.

 Lateral load transfer analysis is useful because it provides an order-of-magnitude indication of how the vehicle balance might change.
 We